Dog Ownership: 8 Things to Consider Before You Adopt a Dog

 Always find a dog that matches up with your energy levels.

 That being said, no matter how much energy your pup has, all dogs can learn to remain calm and focused when it matters most.
 Check out how I’ve helped train over 37,000 dogs to do that here!
+(Or, if you have a puppy, my Puppy Coach training program can help you build a solid foundation!)

 The size of your dog affects a number of things.
 Here are a few things to consider.